mintheinwin/AI-Powered-Ticket-Route-System/README.md

 ## Objective

-The main objective of this project is to develop a **RoBERTa-based ticket classification model** that can:
+The main objective of this project is to develop a **RoBERTa model ticket classification model** that can:

 * Classify tickets based on their textual content.
 * Predict the appropriate **Assigned Team**.